Keywords

 A within-subjects case series was conducted with five children with CP.
 Participants received ten sessions of treadmill training (at 50% of their maximum over-ground speed) concurrently with bilateral anodal tDCS.
 Outcomes, assessed pre- and post-intervention, included postural alignment (medio-lateral and anterior-posterior), ankle dorsiflexion range of motion, gait variability, walking tolerance (6-minute walk test), motor function (GMFM-66), and hip/knee range of motion.
 Statistical analysis was performed using paired t-tests and effect sizes (Hedges’ g).

 The intervention was feasible and well-tolerated without any reported side effects.
-In addition, significant improvements with moderate to large effect sizes were observed in medio-lateral postural alignment (p = 0.003, g = 0.65) and left ankle passive dorsiflexion (p = 0.01, g = 1.42).
-Right ankle dorsiflexion showed a moderate, non-significant improvement (g = 0.77).
-No significant differences were found in anterior-posterior alignment, gait variability, walking tolerance, gross motor function, or other ranges of motion.
+In addition, moderate to large effect sizes were observed in medio-lateral postural alignment (Hedges’ = 0.65) and left ankle passive dorsiflexion (Hedges’ = 1.49).
+Right ankle dorsiflexion showed a moderate improvement (Hedges’ = 0.77).
+Anterior-posterior alignment, gait variability, walking tolerance, gross motor function, or other ranges of motion showed minimal improvement.

 Bilateral anodal tDCS stimulation combined with treadmill training therapy is a feasible and safe intervention for children with CP.
-The preliminary efficacy results, showing significant improvements in specific postural and impairment measures, provide a necessary foundation for future large-scale randomized controlled trials.
+The preliminary evidence of potentially clinically meaningful treatment effect in specific postural and impairment measures, provide preliminary treatment effect estimates that support the feasibility of conducting future adequately powered randomized controlled trials.

 Cerebral palsy, transcranial direct current stimulation, treadmill gait training, accelerometer gait analysis, motor function, range of motion, walking tolerance